KState-HEP-HTT/SMHTT_skimmersANDanalyzers/2016SMHTT/tt/analysis/README.md

-# Plotting distribution
+# 2016 Higgs to Tau-Tau Analysis Code

 ## Instruction :
+One can run this analyzer from local machine as well as Wisconsin machine.

 Checkout the repository and change branch for plot.
 ```
 git clone git@github.com:KState-HEP-HTT/SMHTT_skimmersANDanalyzers.git
-cd SMHTT_skimmersANDanalyzers
+cd SMHTT_skimmersANDanalyzers/2016SMHTT/tt/analysis/
 ```

-One need to copy input ntuples into this place.
+One need to copy input ntuples into this place to run from local machine.

 ```2016SMHTT/tt/analysis/test/myntuples/Sep03_fixQ/```